Common collared lizard: Mating behavior and rituals

-C. collaris are polygamous, which leads to intense territorial behaviors that include male to male competition for females partners.
-This triggers aggressive behaviors in males and induces fierce competition for mating.
-With regards to female selection of male mates, females not only prefer males who are bright and conspicuous in body coloration but also consider the resources such as food and territory that males may be able to provide in order to ensure reproductive success.
-Moreover, as males often must compete with other males for potential mates, their body and head size play a significant role in determining mating success.
-The variability in head size gives rise to differential jaw strength and bite force in males, which ultimately results in intra-species selection against smaller headed males.
-For example, if an instance of male-to-male conflict escalates into a violent fight between two males, the larger male with a substantial larger body mass and head size will overpower its weaker and smaller counterpart.
+C. collaris males are polygamous, which leads to intense territorial behaviors that include male-to-male competition for females, which triggers aggressive behaviors and induces fierce competition for mating.
+For female selection of male mates, they not only prefer males that are bright and conspicuous in body coloration, but also consider the resources such as food and territory that males may be able to provide to ensure reproductive success.
+Moreover, as males often must compete with other males for potential mates, their body and head sizes play a significant role in determining mating success.
+The variability in head size gives rise to differential jaw strength and bite force in males, which ultimately results in selection against smaller-headed males.
+For example, if an instance of male-to-male conflict escalates into a violent fight between two males, the larger male with a substantially larger body mass and head size will overpower his weaker and smaller counterpart.
 Consequently, successful males may, more often than not, possess vibrant body coloration and patterns and may be bigger in size, specifically having larger head proportions.

-During courtship rituals, a male or a female lizard approaches the opposite sex within 1 body length and subsequently engages in various behavioral patterns, which include either individual superimposing its limbs, torso, or tail over its partner, mounting the dorsum of the other lizard, males nudging females with their snouts or grasping them with their jaws, and mutual displays.
+During courtship rituals, a male or a female lizard approaches the opposite sex within a body length and subsequently engages in various behavioral patterns, which include either individual superimposing its limbs, torso, or tail over its partner, mounting the dorsum of the other lizard, males nudging females with their snouts or grasping them with their jaws, and mutual displays.
 These mutual displays involve a complex set of movements and behaviors, unique to each sex.
-Males flex their forearms up and down and extend their dewlaps while females also extend their dewlaps and raise the base of their tails to signal receptivity.
-Ultimately, at the end of this courting process, both sexes walk in circles, making sure to remain within 1 body length of one another throughout.
+Males flex their forelimbs up and down and extend their dewlaps, while females also extend their dewlaps and raise the base of their tails to signal receptivity.
+At the end of this courting process, both sexes walk in circles, making sure to remain within a body length of one another throughout.

 Sex determination

 C. collaris sex is determined by chromosomes passed from the parents producing either a male or female.
 However, some research suggested that possible override of incubation temperatures could change the sex of the developing embryo.
-Though results have not concluded any sex change, the possibility is still looked in to.